 - Select "Practice Guidelines" from the "Publication Type" menu in the Advanced Search or Limits section.

-MD Consult is a comprehensive online clinical information resource with textbooks, journals, drug information, practice guidelines, and other resources.
-MD Consult includes guideline updates.
+Clinical Key is a comprehensive online clinical information resource with textbooks, journals, drug information, practice guidelines, and other resources.
+Clinical Key includes guideline updates.

 - Search by authoring organization, specialty, or topic

 The NIH is composed of 27 Institutes and Centers and is the primary federal agency for conducting and supporting medical research.

 Steps to search for practice guidelines within NIH's Institutes: